OHDSI/StudyProtocolSandbox/PropensityScoreEvaluation/README.md

 We can create a list of confounding schemes, true effect sizes, and outcome prevalences and run all combination of them.
 For example, the following code performs two confounding schemes (none and remove 25% of covariates), uses two true effect sizes, and uses two outcome prevalences. hdpsFeatures should be set to the appropriate boolean.

 The resultant simulations can be accessed via a nested list, with the first index for confounding, second for effect size, third for outcome prevalence.
+Right now this is just done through a giant for-loop in R.

 ```{r}
 confoundingSchemeList <- c(0,2)